CHARGEDdev/api-design/userevent.md

 Reuse that ID in future POST and PUT calls to update the user event.
 All fields are optional when updating.
 A "publish" endpoint will be used to publish an event and double check all data to make sure it's legit.

+UPDATE: the 'id' and 'updated' properties will be removed since they'll be included in the userevent object.
+Just leaving them up to keep the app working for the time being

 #### **Method**

 POST, PUT